What’s new in UTI treatment research? Plenty, actually!

 Regardless of how the good microbes work, studies have revealed that decreased bacterial diversity is a significant risk factor for developing a UTI.
 Lactobacillus species seem to have the most promise and are already well researched.
 “Lactobacillus probiotics, taken either orally or vaginally, are likely effective in reducing recurrent urinary tract infections in women.
 Although more research is needed, probiotics should be considered a useful and safe alternative to antibiotics.”

 Maybe it is the time for probiotics to undo all the harm that years of unnecessary use of antimicrobials have caused?
-Read how to choose right probiotics.
+Read how to choose the right probiotics.

 #4 Anti-inflammatory drugs